 - Opportunities are available across the UK and you can expect variety and challenge, as you'll be working with a range of businesses and industries on different audit projects.

 - You'll be working to client deadlines, meaning you'll need to be flexible and sometimes work longer hours to meet their needs.

 - You'll need to study for and obtain your professional qualification.
 This takes three years on average.
 Your employer will support you and some will offer study leave.
 However, you'll need to study outside of formal working hours, particularly around your exams.
 This is especially true if you studied a non-finance subject for your degree, as building a strong foundation of technical knowledge is essential.

 - The financial services sector is evolving, with the rapid advancement of technology and an increasingly broad range of audit services being offered to businesses.
-This means it's an exciting time to enter the profession, and you can expect lots of opportunities to learn and develop new skills throughout your career.

 To join a graduate training programme you'll need an undergraduate degree in any subject.
 Some firms will require a 2:1, however others have now removed this as a selection criteria.

 Employers are increasingly seeking to diversify the intake on their programmes and are encouraging graduates of all degree subjects to apply.